-Flavorful and delish, this copycat recipe for the famous Arby’s Sauce makes sandwiches sing!
-No more waiting for a fast food run!
+Flavorful and delish, this famous copycat Arbys sauce recipe makes sandwiches sing!
+No more waiting for a fast food run.
 Throw it on a pile of roast beef or a sandwich of any kind!

-Ketchup – Decrease amount of ketchup in the recipe by half for a less tomatoey flavor.
+Ketchup – Decrease amount of ketchup in the recipe by half for a less tomato flavor.

-Tabasco sauce – Add extra hot sauce for a spicier sauce!
+Tabasco sauce – Add extra hot sauce for a more spicy flavor.

 Worcestershire sauce – If you love this special sauce as much as I do, add a few extra splashes!

-Just a couple of ingredients from the grocery store and you’ll have the perfect condiment to slather on sandwiches and meat!
+Just a couple of items from the grocery store and you’ll have the perfect condiment to put on sandwiches and meat!

 Step 1